yingshaoxo/ProgrammingDataset/operating-system.md

 UUID=F86D2571D5F6048B /media/data               ntfs    errors=remount-ro,auto,exec,rw,user 0       0
 ```

-> fstab can also be used to mount a disk before getting into OS
+> fstab can also be used to mount a disk before getting into an OS

 ____